 As someone working in HR, I see a lot of resumes every week.
 My perspective on this topic is the forest view and not the individual tree.
-When candidates incorporate design into their creative resumes, they often have the perspective of only seeing the single tree.
+When candidates incorporate design into their creative resumes, they often have the perspective of only seeing a single tree.

 The “Forest perspective” on creative resumes